-Yeo Valley is a real place in the Somerset countryside.
-We've been farming here since 1961 and we make great tasting conventional and organic dairy products with milk sourced from our award-winning organic British Friesian cows as well as from other local organic and conventional dairy farms.
+Yeo Valley is a family-owned farm in the Somerset countryside.
+We've been farming here since 1961 and we make great tasting dairy products with milk sourced from our award-winning organic British Friesian cows as well as from other local dairy farms.

 Yeo Valley is a family-owned farming and dairy processing business.
 From the dairy farm in Blagdon near Bristol, its founders, Roger and Mary Mead, started to make yogurt in 1974 and today Yeo Valley is the leading supplier of own brand yogurts in the UK.
-The first organic yogurt was produced in 1994 and today Yeo Valley Organic has become the best-known organic brand in Britain.
+The first organic yogurt was produced in 1994 and today Yeo Valley Organic has become the bestknown organic brand in Britain.

-Operating from six sites in Somerset and Devon, Yeo Valley produces both organic and non-organic yogurts at its Blagdon and Cannington dairies.
+Operating from six sites in Somerset and Devon, Yeo Valley produces both organic and non-organic yogurts at it's Blagdon and Cannington dairies.
 The Newton Abbot dairy in Devon produces ice cream, sorbets, frozen yogurt and chilled dairy desserts.
-Yeo Valley's Crewkerne dairy processes milk, cream and fruit conserves, whilst its Supply Chain operations at Isleport and Axbridge manage the logistical challenge of servicing the needs of the dairies and Yeo Valley's customers.
+Yeo Valley's Crewkerne dairy processes milk. cream and fruit conserves. whilst its Supply Chain operations at Isleport and Axbridge manage the logistical challenge of servicing the needs of the dairies and Yeo Valley's customers.
 The head office is based in Blagdon.
 All of our sites are ISO 14001 certified (the international standard for environmental management).